-For those of us who have studied a foreign language, one of the most difficult questions to answer is, “How long does it take to learn French?”
+For those of us who have studied a foreign language, one of the most difficult questions to answer is, “How long does it take to learn a language like French?”
 The person innocently asking means no harm, but this is a complicated question to answer.
 Let’s talk about why.

 (Note: This post applies to any language.
 I often refer to French in posts since it’s my 2nd language and I live in France, but what I’m saying here is by no means specific to the French language.)